 Dr. Matt Vadebonceour, 2010-12.

-Where is he now?
+Where are they now?
 Matt remains vested in MELNHE as a consultant, but is officially a Post Doctoral Associate at UNH, working on sapflow with Heidi Asbjornsen.
 Matt's website

 Allison Speicher, Summer 2012.